 <meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
 It also documents Mozilla products, like Firefox OS.">

-- Now search for "Mozilla Developer Network" in your favorite search engine (We used Yahoo.)
+- Now search for "MDN Web Docs" in your favorite search engine (We used Google.)
 You'll notice the description

 <title>element content used in the search result — definitely worth having!

-Note: In Google, you will see some relevant subpages of MDN listed below the main MDN homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.
+Note: In Google, you will see some relevant subpages of MDN Web Docs listed below the main homepage link — these are called sitelinks, and are configurable in Google's webmaster tools — a way to make your site's search results better in the Google search engine.

 <meta> features just aren't used any more.
 For example, the keyword

 <meta name="keywords" content="fill, in, your, keywords, here">) — which is supposed to provide keywords for search engines to determine relevance of that page for different search terms — is ignored by search engines, because spammers were just filling the keyword list with hundreds of keywords, biasing results.

 As you travel around the web, you'll find other types of metadata, too.
 A lot of the features you'll see on websites are proprietary creations, designed to provide certain sites (such as social networking sites) with specific pieces of information they can use.

 For example, Open Graph Data is a metadata protocol that Facebook invented to provide richer metadata for websites.
 In the MDN Web Docs sourcecode, you'll find this: